 - Go to the Startup tab and just uncheck the Intel App Center box in order to disable the same.

-- Apply the changes, click Ok and then reboot your Windows 8 / Windows 8.1 device.
+- Apply the changes, click Ok and then reboot your device.

-In rare situations, the Intel-related crash error might be caused by a malware.
-Well, in that case you should download an antimalware program (such as Malwarebytes) and install the same on your device.
+In rare situations, the Intel-related crash error might be caused by malware.
+Well, in that case, you should download an anti-malware program (such as Malwarebytes) and install the same on your device.
 Then run a full scan and wait while the antimalware program is removing infected files or tools from your system.
 Finally, check to see if the problem is still there.